 People who have neck and lower back pain in the morning could benefit from a soft mattress that’s still supportive, as softer mattresses are better at cushioning your body while you sleep.
 The cushioning helps you avoid morning aches and pain all over your body.

 Besides swapping to a softer mattress, you should also check if your mattress is too low to the ground.
-If you have knee or back pain, putting your feet on the floor and having to hoist yourself up will agitate these problem spots.
+If you have knee or back pain, putting your feet on the floor and hoisting yourself up will aggravate these problem spots.

 Mattresses for an Active Lifestyle